 Dodger infielder Bill Russell plays his 1,953rd game to become the team's leader in games played.
 The shortstop, who will extend the mark to 2181 during his 18-year tenure with the club, is hitless in three trips to the plate, but will walk twice in LA's 9-4 loss to San Diego at Chavez Ravine.

-The Mets play a nine inning game without recording an assist, beating the Phillies at Shea Stadium 5-1.
-The Amazins' set a National League record, and tie the major league mark, joining the 1945 Indians as the only teams to ever to accomplish the unusual fielding feat.
+The Mets, with fly ball pitcher Sid Fernandez on the mound, play a nine inning game without recording an infield assist, beating the Phillies at Shea Stadium 5-1.
+The Amazins' set a National League record, and tie the major league mark, joining the 1945 Indians as the only teams ever to accomplish the unusual fielding feat.

 Andres Galarraga becomes the fourth player in big league history to hit a home run in three consecutive innings.
 The Rockies' first baseman's accomplishment helps Colorado to beat the Padres at Jack Murphy Stadium, 11-3.